-Butler, L., Matthias, L., Simard, MA., Mongeon, P., Haustein, S. (2023).
+Butler, L., Matthias, L., Simard, M–A., Mongeon, P., Haustein, S. (2023).
 The Oligopoly’s Shift to Open Access.
 How the Big Five

 Academic Publishers Profit from Article Processing Charges.
 Quantitative Science Studies, Advance publication.